Michel-Liao/scratch-vit/README.md

 Run `conda env create -f environment.yml` to install the correct environment.

+Run `python -m ipykernel install --user --name=scratch_vit` to install the environment in your Jupyter notebook.

+To grab the MNIST data, follow the instructions [here](https://pypi.org/project/python-mnist/).

 Note: You need access to a CUDA-enabled GPU.

 ## TODO